 City: Click here to enter text.
 State: Click here to enter text.
 Postal Code: Click here to enter text.

 Phone: Click here to enter text.
-Fax: Click here to enter text.

 E-Mail: Click here to enter text.

-Service Provider NPAC SOA SPID: Click here to enter text.
+Service Provider NPAC SOA SPID:

-LRN: Click here to enter text.
+LRN:

-Block (1K) Range: Click here to enter text.
+Block (1K) Range:

-If Block Applicant is seeking to activate a Thousands-Block, Pooling Administrator will fill in the information for the assigned block in the field below.
-Otherwise for a Modification Request or an Intra SP Block Port Request, Block Holder must specify the Block (1K) Range.
+If Block Applicant is seeking to activate a Thousands-Block, the CNA will fill in the information for the assigned block in the field below.
+Otherwise for a Modification Request Block Holder must specify the Block (1K) Range.

-Block Effective Date: Click here to enter a date.
+NPAC Block Effective Date:

-Block Effective Date must be equal to or greater than the earliest date that the NPAC shall broadcast the Thousands-Block information to all Local SMSs.
-If the Effective Date is blank or the interval too short, the Pooling Administrator shall set the Effective Date to the earliest date that the NPAC shall broadcast the Thousands-Block information to all Local SMSs.
+NPAC Block Effective Date must be equal to or greater than the earliest date that the NPAC shall broadcast the Thousands-Block information to all Local SMSs.
+If the Activation Date is blank or the interval too short, the CNA shall set the Activation Date to the earliest date that the NPAC shall broadcast the Thousands-Block information to all Local SMSs.

-Is Block being allocated back to Code Holder on switch where the NXX Code Resides?
+Is Block being allocated back to Code Holder using the same LRN?
 Yes☐ No ☐

-If “Yes”, Pooling Administrator will not send Part 1B to the NPAC.
-If “No”, Pooling Administrator will forward Part 1B to the NPAC.
+If “Yes”, the CNA will not send the Part 1B to the NPAC.
+If “No”, the CNA will forward the Part 1B to the NPAC.

+Activation of Block Range (Must Select only One)

-NPAC Activate Block Range?
-Yes ☐ No ☐
+NPAC Activation ☐

-☐☐
+SOA Activation ☐

-If “YES” is marked the NPAC shall activate the Thousands-Block range.
-If “NO” is marked it shall be the responsibility of the Service Provider (SP) to activate the Thousands-Block range via their Service Order Administration (SOA) system.
+If “NPAC” is selected the NPAC shall activate the Thousands-Block range.
+If “SOA” is selected it shall be the responsibility of the Service Provider (SP) to activate the Thousands-Block range via their Service Order Administration (SOA) system.

 Section B:

-Block Applicant to provide this data ONLY if NPAC Activate Block Range is marked “Yes.”
-For Intra SP Block Porting the Thousands-Block Holder should reflect the routing information of the Switching Entity/Point of Interconnection (POI) the Thousands-Block is being transferred to.
+Block Applicant to provide this data ONLY if NPAC Activation is selected.

 Whenever a Destination Point Code (DPC) value is specified, a Services Subsystem Number (SSN) value likewise must be provided (and vice versa).